Approximate Equivariance via Projection-based Regularisation: Introduction

+Over the past few years, equivariance has been proven to be a powerful design principle for machine learning models across chemistry~\citep{thomas2018tensor,satorras2021gnn,brandstetter2022geometric,hoogeboom22a,xu2024equivariant}, physics~\citep{bogatskiy2020,spinner2024,brehmer2025lorentzequivarianttransformerlhc}, robotics~\citep{hoang2025geometryaware}, and engineering~\citep{toshev2023}.
 Recently, however, there has been a shift back towards non-equivariant models, most prominently AlphaFold-3~\citep{abramson2024accurate}.
-Non-equivariant architectures often allow more flexible feature parameterisations and can be easier to optimise because the search is not restricted to an equivariant hypothesis class.
+Non-equivariant architectures often allow more flexible feature parameterisations and can be easier to optimise as the search is not restricted to an equivariant hypothesis class.
 This broader parameter space may enable the optimiser to find better minima than if it was confined to strictly equivariant models \citep{Pertigkiozoglou2025}.
 Moreover, many existing equivariant architectures rely on specialised tensor products to preserve symmetry~\citep{weiler2019general,brandstetter2022geometric}, which can be less efficient to compute on modern GPUs than dense matrix–vector operations.

-At the same time, recent work demonstrates that equivariance remains a valuable inductive bias even at scale~\citep{brehmer2025does}, and, for example, state-of-the-art molecular property prediction models continue to leverage it~\citep{liao2023equiformer,equiformer_v2,fu2025learning}.
-This motivates approaches that retain the benefits of equivariance without incurring its full constraints or computational costs.

-A common approach here is to promote equivariance in otherwise non-equivariant architectures at the level of samples - for example via data augmentation (as in AlphaFold-3~\citep{abramson2024accurate}) or pointwise equivariance penalties~\citep{Bai_2025_CVPR}.
-In this work, we take a different perspective and introduce \emph{projection-based equivariance regularisation}, a novel framework which allows tuning equivariance into any neural architecture on the operator level, thereby directly affecting the model weights.\footnote{Source code will be released with the camera-ready version.} Our primary contributions are: